kyma-project/serverless/docs/user/00-20-configure-serverless.md

       functionBuildExecutorArgs: "--insecure,--skip-tls-verify,--skip-unused-stages,--log-format=text,--cache=true,--use-new-run,--compressed-caching=false"
 ```

+> [!CAUTION]
+> The `spec.functionBuildExecutorArgs` field is deprecated and will be removed in a future version of Serverless where Functions won't require building images.

 ## Configure the Function Build Max Simultaneous Jobs

 You can set a custom maximum number of simultaneous jobs which can run at the same time.
 The default value is set to `5`.